rajeshcn6/github-codescan/README.md

 [Github Code Scanning](https://iamninad.com/github-code-scanning/).

-You can check the security tab of this repository to see how code scanning provides details about any security or coding error in the codebase.
+You can check the security tab of this repository to see how code scanning provide details about any security or coding error in the codebase.

 > If you checkout the code, it will contain errors explicitly added for demo purpose 😛